-- (a) Refer to the WLEP 2012 Maximum Height of Buildings map for numeric heights. - (b) Development may not achieve the maximum numeric heights due to topography or other site conditions. - (c) Development must not have any more storeys than specified on Figure 25. - (d) Lots are to ensure they do not overshadow neighbouring or adjacent residential lots so as to preserve solar access to private open space. - (e) Lots to the southern side of Ebley Street, and the southern side of Bronte Road are to drop to 2 storeys at the rear to achieve solar access for adjacent properties.
+- (a) Refer to the WLEP 2012 Maximum Height of Buildings map for absolute building heights. - (b) Development may not achieve the maximum numeric heights due to topography or other site conditions. - (c) Development must not exceed the maximum number of storeys for the site as specified on Figure 25. - (d) Lots are to ensure they do not overshadow neighbouring or adjacent residential lots so as to preserve solar access to private open space. - (e) Lots to the southern side of Ebley Street, and the southern side of Bronte Road are to drop to 2 storeys at the rear to achieve solar access for adjacent properties.